 Wednesday - Saturday 11am - 6pm.
 FREE ADMISSION

-To coincide with the 40th anniversary of the miners’ strike, we are delighted to show this exhibition from the Martin Parr Foundation.
+To coincide with the 40th anniversary of the miners’ strike, we are touring this exhibition originally shown at the Martin Parr Foundation in January.

 The miners’ strike was one of Britain’s longest and most bitter disputes, the repercussions of which continue to be felt throughout the country today.
 This exhibition looks at the vital role photographs played during the year-long struggle against pit closures, including many materials drawn from the Martin Parr collection.